Student Start-Up of the Year

 Two London Met graduates have been awarded the Student Start-Up of the Year award thanks to their hard work and perseverance as part of the Accelerator’s Launchpad programme.

 London Met graduates Nadia Deen and Marion Marincat have been awarded the 2018 London Met Student Start-Up of the Year award.

 Nadia Deen, a Jewellery and Silversmithing graduate, and Marion Marincat, a Banking and Finance graduate, were recognised for their business start-up ideas, which are being supported by Accelerator, London Met’s specialist business incubator.

 Nadia’s online platform, AM Appointment, provides ‘advice and tips for women and people with vulvas, on how to achieve your best orgasm during self-play.’

 Throughout her development phase she has been led by customer research and understanding and the idea has grown significantly since being accepted onto the Launchpad programme.

-Mumbli was developed by Marion Marincat as an online space for people with hearing loss to overcome some of the problems they currently face when adjusting to hearing aids and other challenges.
-Marion won the prize due to his open minded approach and taking on every opportunity available whilst developing the idea.
-He has started to build a team including finding a technical co-founder and is building valuable partnerships.
+Mumbli was developed by Marion Marincat as a company enabling people to own the full potential of their experience of sound via a unique apporach combining technology and expertise, the environment and personal hearing.
+Marion won the prize due to his open-minded approach and taking on every opportunity available whilst developing the idea.
+He has started to build a Board of Advisors early on, a dedicated team and securing valuable partnerships.